allelomorph/holbertonschool-interview/0x1E-wild_cmp/README.md

 ---

 ### Project author
-Alexa Orrico
+Alexa Orrico (source project by Julien Barbier)

 ### Assignment dates
 07-26-2021 to 07-30-2021

 ### Description
-Practice interview question not appearing elsewhere in the curriculum.
-Coding an algorithm to handle wildcard `*` comparisons in file names.
+Practice interview question originally appearing as task **8.
+Inception.
+Now, before you bother telling me it's impossible...** in [(219) 0x08.
+C - Recursion](https://github.com/allelomorph/holbertonschool-low_level_programming/tree/master/0x08-recursion).

 ### Special Requirements
 * You are not allowed to use loops of any kind.